funloader/DITISS/CCEE/01_Public-Key-Infrastructure.md

 <summary><strong>Show Answer</strong></summary>

-✅ **Correct Answer:** Characters are replaced by other characters 💡 Substitution ciphers replace each element of the plaintext with a corresponding element of ciphertext.
+✅ **Correct Answer:** Characters are replaced by other characters 💡 Substitution ciphers replace each plaintext character with a corresponding ciphertext character.

 </details>

 ---

-### 2. Redundancy of plaintext increases in:
+### 2. Which concept spreads the influence of one plaintext symbol over many ciphertext symbols to reduce patterns?

+* [ ] Confusion
 * [ ] Diffusion
-* [ ] Confusion
-* [ ] Both confusion & diffusion
+* [ ] Encryption
-* [ ] Neither confusion nor diffusion
+* [ ] Substitution

 <details>
 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** Diffusion
-💡 Diffusion spreads the influence of a single plaintext bit over many ciphertext bits to reduce redundancy.
+💡 Diffusion reduces plaintext redundancy by spreading patterns across the ciphertext.

 </details>

 ---

-### 3. If p=11 and q=17, which of the following pairs represent valid public and private keys for RSA encryption?
+### 3. If p = 11 and q = 17, which of the following represents a valid RSA public/private key pair (for illustration only)?

 * [ ] (7, 187) and (23, 87)
 * [ ] (3, 187) and (107, 187)
 * [ ] (5, 187) and (23, 187)
-* [ ] Both a and b
+* [ ] (11, 17) and (187, 1)

 <details>
 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** (3, 187) and (107, 187)
-💡 RSA keys are generated using `n = p * q`, φ(n), and selecting e & d such that `e*d ≡ 1 mod φ(n)`.
+💡 RSA requires e·d ≡ 1 (mod φ(n)), where n = p × q.

 </details>

 ---

-### 4. Vernam cipher is also called:
+### 4. The Vernam cipher is also known as:

-* [ ] Rail fence technique
+* [ ] Rail fence cipher
 * [ ] Book cipher
 * [ ] One-time pad
-* [ ] Running key cipher
+* [ ] Caesar cipher

 <details>
 <summary><strong>Show Answer</strong></summary>

 ✅ **Correct Answer:** One-time pad
-💡 Vernam cipher uses a random key as long as the message, providing theoretically unbreakable encryption.
+💡 When used correctly, the one-time pad provides perfect secrecy.

 </details>

 ---

-### 5. The number of unique keys that can be generated with a 3-bit key is:
+### 5. How many unique keys can be generated with a 3-bit key?

 * [ ] 6
 * [ ] 8